EAT, DON’T CRASH Do you suffer from headaches and feel tired all the time? Crash diets could be giving you anaemia

 While constant dieting or eating junk food put both men and women at risk of anaemia, Dr Sonal Kumta, a gynaecologist at Mulund's Fortis Hospital, says, "Women are at higher risk since they undergo periodic blood loss during their menstruation cycle."
 Anaemia shows up in the haemoglobin levels.
 The normal count for women is in the 12.1-15.1 grams per deci-litre (dL), for men it ranges from 13.8 to 17.2 gm/dL.

 Dr Kumta says fatigue is one of the most common symptoms of anaemia.
-Since the organs do not get a full supply of oxygen, it leads to
+Since the organs do not get a full supply of oxygen, it leads to persistent dullness and irritability, besides low blood pressure, pale skin and a rapid heart rate.

 The gynaecologist says an 18-year-old woman who moved to Mumbai last year to study architecture, had all of the above symptoms she consulted her for excessive menstrual bleeding.